 To do this, I need to identify a list of incremental behavioral scenarios… I pick one… and then come up with a solution (on paper or in code) and then I pick the next one and I come up with a solution...
 I develop one scenario at a time....

-Why did participants struggle in the SDP Anti-IF workshop?
+Why did the participants struggle in the SDP Anti-IF Workshop?
 Because the "real" scenarios were not clear, they were implied but not clearly expressed by Marc.

-And when participants tried to impose the Composite design pattern.... well, they also imposed the scenarios implicit in that pattern....
+And when the participants tried to impose the canonical Composite Design pattern... well, they also imposed the scenarios implicit in that pattern...
 Thus, the design they achieved hindered the achievement of the "real" scenarios... and at that point the "frittata" was done.
 The software system becomes more structured and complex.
 Design structures hamper the actual scenarios we have to implement.
 Anxiety is free to grow without limit.